albertbrannan4/github-usercard/README.md

 #### Installing Axios with npm

-* [ ] Navigate to the root of the project with your command line.
+* [x ] Navigate to the root of the project with your command line.
 * [x ] Run `npm install axios` to download the dependency (it will be added to the `package.json` file).
 * [x ] At the top of the `GitHubCard/index.js` file, type `import axios from 'axios';`